GriffinRichards/Porymap-Animation/README.md

 ### Why isn't this animation I added working?

-See if the [GUIDE.md][guide] answers your question.
-If not, see bullet point 7 in the answer above.
+First make sure animations are working at all (see above).
+Check the [GUIDE.md][guide] to make sure your new animation follows the correct format.
+If you're still stuck, see bullet point 7 in the list above.

 ### Why aren't the border/map connections animating?